palapala-app/palapala_pdf/README.md

 - [Kenneth Geerts](https://github.com/kennethgeerts) - Your foundational contributions to simplicity are greatly appreciated.
 - [Eugen Neagoe](https://github.com/eneagoe) - Thank you for your valuable input, feedback and opinions.
+- [Radu Bogoevici](https://github.com/codenighter) - Thanks for test driving, and all help big and small.

 ## Sponsor This Project